DHC stuff for touring

 COLUMN MOUNTED, SELF-CANCELLING DIRECTIONAL SWITCH

-This has nothing to do with the trip to Europe but it is the most worthwhile modification I have ever made to a Morgan.
+This has nothing to do with the trip to Europe but it is a most worthwhile modification.
 No more eternally flashing directional lights.
 The basic unit is adapted from a TR6.
-There are some modifications required and an aluminum cam is fastened to the boss of the steering wheel.
-The heater switch fills the original hole in the dash panel.
-I have to make another one for my four-seater and will do a more thorough write-up then.
+I tried several solutions for self-cancelling but all failed after brief use.
+I still use it since the stalk is still much more convenient than the center switch.
+The electric fan switch now fills the original hole in the dash panel.

 UMBRELLA